8 Biggest Snapchat Scams of 2024 and What To Do About Them

 It’s easier to share images or personally identifiable data that you may later come to regret if you think they can’t be shared or viewed by others.
 Although Snapchat will alert you if someone takes a screenshot of your photo within the app, people have found ways around that feature to take screenshots without your permission.

 Aside from general photo sharing, you may have other safety concerns, such as location sharing or third-party internet tracking.
-Snapchat Support has taken the initiative to build out an online help center with various articles on how to keep your account up-to-date and secure, and we have summarized some of this information for you.
+Snapchat Support has taken the initiative to build out an online help center with various articles on keeping your account up-to-date and secure, and we have summarized some of this information for you.

 With more than one in four individuals reporting to the FTC that they have lost money to social media scams, you have good reason to take precautions now to avoid Snapchat scammers in the future.[3]